jflamy/owlcms4/README.md

 Yet it is simple enough to setup that you can use it to run a club or regional competition.

-### Features and Documentation
+### Features, Documentation and Installation

 See the application **[Web Site](https://owlcms.github.io/owlcms4/#)** for a full overview.

-### Installation Options
-See the application **[Web Site](https://owlcms.github.io/owlcms4/#)** for a full overview.

-Refer to the following [page](Releases.md) for the various setups and releases, including preliminary releases for early adopters.
+Refer to the [Installation Overview](https://owlcms.github.io/owlcms4/#/InstallationOverview) and to the following [page](Releases.md) for the various setups and releases.

 ### Support

 - [Discussion list](https://groups.google.com/forum/#!forum/owlcms)  If you wish to discuss the program or ask questions, please add yourself to this discussion [group](https://groups.google.com/forum/#!forum/owlcms).
 You can withdraw at any time.
-- [Project board](https://github.com/jflamy/owlcms4/projects/1) This shows what we are working on, and our work priorities.
-Check here first, we may actually already be working on it...
+- [Issues and Feature Requests](https://github.com/jflamy/owlcms4/projects/1) This shows what we are working on, and our work priorities.
+To open an issue or make a request, use the Issues link at the top.

 ### Licensing and Notes